jazware/jazco-dev/_posts/2023-08-10-query-optimization.md

 LIMIT 2000;
 ```

-In this case both tables have a compound primary key of (`actor_did`, `rkey`), meaning we get an automatic index on both tables that should make our join index-only.
+In this case both tables have a compound primary key of `(actor_did, rkey)`, meaning we get an automatic index on both tables that should make our join index-only.

 On our `post_sentiments` table, we have a conditional index as follows to make it cheaper to find un-indexed posts: